 3. Calculating Distribution (Delivery) Costs

 Delivery costs are based on modes of transport, distances and freight rates of regional and sea routes used by pulp and paper mills.
-In order to provide accurate delivery cost estimates, RISI works with a logistics company to produce a detailed report that includes delivery cost estimates for each pulp, paper and board mill to the top global market destinations.
-In addition to this logistics report, RISI regularly incorporates feedback from producers and shipping companies in its detailed delivery cost calculations.
+In order to provide accurate delivery cost estimates, Fastmarkets RISI works with a logistics company to produce a detailed report that includes delivery cost estimates for each pulp, paper and board mill to the top global market destinations.
+In addition to this logistics report, Fastmarkets RISI regularly incorporates feedback from producers and shipping companies in its detailed delivery cost calculations.

-The delivery cost estimates used in RISI’s cost benchmarking data include costs associated with five logistical segments (where applicable):
+The delivery cost estimates used in Fastmarkets RISI’s cost benchmarking data include costs associated with five logistical segments (where applicable):

 - Combination of rail and truck transportation from each mill to most likely domestic port or market